openmrs/openmrs-contrib-rest-api-docs/source/includes/Location/location.md

 * **Locations may have a hierarchy**, such that each location may have one parent location.

-* Also a Location can have one or more Children location example Children's Ward might be a location within the location Amani Clinic.
+* A Location can have one or more Children location example Children's Ward might be a location within the location Amani Clinic.

 * You might also store physical areas (for example, Eastern Province, or California) as Locations.